albertgoncalves/salut_ocaml/README.md

 val main : unit -> unit = <fun>
 ```

-Finally, if you want to import a `.ml` file into the REPL:
+If you want to import a `.ml` file into the REPL:
 ```utop
 utop # #use "topfind";;
 utop # #require "batteries";;